quachpas/glossarium/glossarium.typ

       [#ent-longplural]
     }

-    let shortplural = if not has-plural {
+    let shortplural = if not has-plural and has-short {
       // Default short plural
       // if the entry plural is not provided, then fallback to adding default
       // default-plural-suffix